0031 345 246009 [email protected]

 “I prefer to work on a project basis.
 I start at home with sketching the desired outcome upfront.
 One could say I actually take the photo before I even go out to do it.
 Nowadays I work a lot with flashes and I try to make stroboscopic shots (curtain open for some time during which the flashes fire multiple times).
 At the moment it’s my challenge to capture in fine detail something that moves super fast.

 Take my ‘pine marten’ project as an example.
 I wanted to make a photo in which, during a jump between two branches, a pine marten is captured six times in one shot.
-First I taug the pine marten to jump from one branch to another in search of food.
+First I taught the pine marten to jump from one branch to another in search of food.
 Then I installed the flashes and in addition I used a remote control and a bell and or light to detect the marten at night.
 I invested a lot of time, tried a lot of different set ups and even left my equipment ‘unmanned’ in the forest, but in the end it didn’t work out.
 It was an ordeal for me and my wife said I became completely obsessed with this form of photography.
 But despite te disappointment in the end I wouldn’t have wanted to miss it.

 Later I managed to be successful with the same setup capturing a kingfisher four to five times in a diving photo.